Testing dark energy models with a new sample of strong-lensing systems: Conclusions and Outlooks

-We found that nine systems in the $D^{obs}<0.5$ region can not be modeled properly by the theoretical lens equation, obtaining double confidence contours for the cosmological parameters.
-Finally, the lowest $\chi^{2}_{red}$ value for each model is achieved in the $0.5 \leq D^{obs} \leq 1$ region, with values for the cosmological parameters ($-1.653 \leq \omega_0 \leq -0.735$ and $-4.202 \leq \omega_1 \leq -3.921$) in good agreement with those expected from other astrophysical observations.
-On the other hand, model selection criteria show that the CPL model is preferred in the $0.5 \leq D^{obs} \leq 1$ region (T5), i.e. SLS data point towards a dynamical dark energy behavior for the best constrained region in this work, consistent with the three different criteria presented in table \ref{tab:AICBICwCDMCPLyJBPin}, obtaining $\omega_0= -0.735^{+0.319}_{-0.395}$ and $\omega_1= -4.202^{+1.208}_{-0.592}$ for this region.
+We found that eight systems in the $D^{obs}<0.5$ region can not be modeled properly by the theoretical lens equation, obtaining double confidence contours for the cosmological parameters.
+Finally, the lowest $\chi^{2}_{red}$ value for each model is achieved in the $0.5 \leq D^{obs} \leq 1$ region, with values for the cosmological parameters ($-1.653 \leq \omega_0 \leq -0.735$ and $-4.202 \leq \omega_1 \leq -3.921$) in agreement with those expected from other astrophysical observations (see for instance \citep{Magana:2014,Betoule_2014,Aghanim:2018eyx}).
+Therefore, we favour the SS3 sample as the fiduciary sample to constrain DE cosmological parameters.
+The model selection criteria show that the CPL model is preferred from this sample constraints, i.e. these data point out towards a dynamical dark energy behavior consistent with the three different criteria presented in table \ref{tab:AICBICwCDMCPLyJBPin}, obtaining $\omega_0= -0.735^{+0.319}_{-0.395}$ and $\omega_1= -4.202^{+1.208}_{-0.592}$ for this region. \\ The estimation of the cosmological parameters presented in this paper, employing the strong lensing features of lens galaxies, provides constraints which are consistent with other cosmological probes \citep{Magana:2014,Betoule_2014, Scolnic:2017caz, Magana:2017usz,Aghanim:2018eyx}.
+Nevertheless, a further analysis should be done, in particular to consider systematic biases, that help us to more tightly estimate cosmological parameters and improve our method.